Iron ore jumps on China data, bullish steel demand outlook

-BEIJING, March 1 (Reuters) - Iron ore futures jumped on Wednesday, as better-than-expected China manufacturing activity data raised prospects of a pickup in demand from the world's top steel producer.
+BEIJING, March 1 (Reuters) - Iron ore futures jumped on Wednesday, as better-than-expected China manufacturing activity data raised hopes for a demand rebound in the world's top steel producer.

 China's manufacturing purchasing managers' index (PMI)climbed to 52.6 last month, the highest reading since April 2012, up from 50.1 in the previous month.